 For this one, I sprinkled the buttered bread crumbs around the edges so you could still see the texture of the dish.

 Bake at 350 about 30 to 40 minutes, covered, until hot.
 You will need to cover this dish or the noodles on top will dry out and harden.
 You can spread bread crumbs over the entire surface of the casserole if you prefer.
 I tried to leave some areas uncovered so you could see the texture of the dish.
 You can also cut back on how many bread crumbs you sprinkle on top.

 Garnish individual servings with more fresh parsley if desired.
 The creamy cheese sauce in this recipe is dynamite!
 This is yum, yum, good!

-This wonderful casserole is filled with lots of chunky ham, noodles or pasta, veggies, and a delicious cheesy cream sauce.
+Creamy Ham, Veggie and Noodle Bake is filled with lots of chunky ham, noodles or pasta, veggies, and a delicious cheesy cream sauce.
 Topped with buttered bread crumbs, it’s a completely satisfying one-dish main meal.

 Here’s the recipe.

-CREAMY HAM, VEGGIES AND NOODLE BAKE
+CREAMY HAM, VEGGIE AND NOODLE BAKE

 (Recipe adapted from a Prince Dutch Maid Wide Egg Noodle package)